How to switch website platforms without losing your SEO

 Can you export your content from Wix or Squarespace

 Only partly.
 Wix lets you export blog posts through an RSS feed but not your full pages or images, so part of the move is manual (Duplicator, 2025).
 Squarespace offers a partial export of basic content but not your design (SaffireTech, 2026).
-You bring across what exports cleanly and rebuild the rest in WordPress, where you then own 100 percent of it.
+You bring across what exports cleanly and rebuild the rest on your new platform.

 How do redirects protect your SEO during a move